 Some of the widely used probiotics include few main groups that involve bacteria and yeasts as listed below.

-Lactobacillus.
+- Lactobacillus.
 This may be the most familiar probiotic.
 You can get it from yogurt and other fermented foods.
-Different pulls can treat diarrhea and these may help people who fail to digest lactose, the sugar in milk.
+It can treat diarrhea and these may help people who fail to digest lactose, the sugar in milk.

 Top Probiotic Foods to include in your diet!